PolimiOpenKnowledge/pok-eco/README.md

                 "EXTRACTED_EVENT_NUMBER": 100  # number of batch statements to extract from db and     sent in a job }
       }
     }
     ```
+    and an additional EVENT_TRACKING_BACKENDS configuration like this
+    ("logger" is standard for edx, "xapi" is the additional part):

+    ```python
+    "EVENT_TRACKING_BACKENDS": {
+        "logger": {
+            "ENGINE": "eventtracking.backends.logger.LoggerBackend",
+            "OPTIONS": {
+                "name": "tracking",
+                "max_event_size": 50000,
+            }
+        },
+    		"xapi": {
+                		"ENGINE": "xapi.xapi_tracker.XapiBackend",
+                		"OPTIONS": {
+                      "name": "xapi",
+                      "ID_COURSES": [],  # list of course_id you want to track on LRS
+                      "USERNAME_LRS": "",  # username for the LRS endpoint
+                      "PASSWORD_LRS": "",  # password for the LRS endpoint
+                      "URL": "http://mylrs.endpoint/xAPI/statements",  # the LRS endpoint API URL "EXTRACTED_EVENT_NUMBER": 100  # number of batch statements to extract from db and     sent in a job }
+    		}
+    }
+    ```
     This backend add a translated event on a db table, then you need to add a cron job that extract